scorsi/Breeze/README.md

 # kicklang

-Kick is a open source domain specific language for game development
+Kick is an open source domain specific language for game development.

+It is not ready for production uses.
+In hard development.